Brewery Layout Planner

 How much space do I need for a brewery?

 Space requirements depend on batch size, tank count, utilities, storage, cleaning workflow, serving model, packaging, and local codes.
-Compact nano breweries and brewpubs can often start in smaller spaces than traditional production breweries.
+Review the published BIAC® vessel dimensions, then compare your building with BREWHA’s example brewery floor plans.

 Can I fit a brewery in a small building?

-Yes, but the building must support brewing operations, drainage, electrical service, ventilation, ceiling height, safe access, and local requirements.
-BREWHA helps reduce the number of dedicated vessels required.
+Possibly, but the building must support delivery access, brewing operations, drainage, electrical service, ventilation or steam management, cooling, ceiling height, safe access, storage, and local requirements.
+Use the small-footprint brewery guide and review what else the brewery will need.

 What should be included in a brewery floor plan?